Uber is seeking a $1B investment for its self-driving car unit: report

 For Uber, this move is part of two races.
 One, it’s competing with the likes of Alphabet, GM, and Lyft to have the best consumer-ready autonomous vehicle fleet.
 (SoftBank invested $2.25 billion in GM’s self-driving unit last year.)
 Two, both Uber and Lyft plan to go public this year.
 Uber’s Wall Street performance certainly relies on its ability to remain ahead of the industry curve.
 Thus, it makes sense why the company is reportedly seeking such a large investment at this point in time.

-I reached out to Uber for comment and will update if I hear back.
+I reached out to Uber and the company declined comment.
 The investment talks have yet to be finalized, the report notes, so it’s possible the whole thing could fall through.

 You can read the full report here.